siddharthvij/website/content/home/about.md

 [[education.courses]]
  course = "Job Market Paper"
- links_url=""
+ links_url="/pdf/SVij_JMP.pdf"
 # institution = "Stanford University"
 # year = 2012

 +++

-## Welcome

-I am a PhD student in Finance at the NYU Stern School of Business.
-I conduct primarily empirical research in the fields of banking and corporate finance.
+Welcome to my website.
+I am a PhD student in Finance at the NYU Stern School of Business conducting primarily empirical research in banking and corporate finance.
+I am currently on the Finance Job Market and will be available for interviews at the 2018 ASSA meetings in Philadelphia.